yachnytskyi/go-blog-platform/README.md

-## Golang Mongo gRPC
+# Golang Mongo gRPC

-Source code for Golang Mongo gRPC App.
+Source code for the Golang Mongo gRPC App.

-The project uses:
-**Golang**
-**Gin**
-**MongoDB**
-**gRPC**
+## Introduction

-Hexagonal architecture, manual dependency injection, and abstract factory are implemented in the project.
+This project is a Golang-based application that uses MongoDB, REST API, gRPC, following hexagonal architecture principles, manual dependency injection, and the abstract factory pattern.

+## Prerequisites

+Ensure you have the following installed:
+- Golang
+- Docker
+- Docker Compose

 ## Initializing

 To set up the configuration files, rename the following files by removing "example" from their filenames:

-- Rename `config/yaml/v1/local.application.example.yaml` to `config/yaml/v1/local.application.yaml`.
+- `config/yaml/v1/local.application.example.yaml` → `config/yaml/v1/local.application.yaml`
-- Rename `config/yaml/v1/docker.dev.application.example.yaml` to `config/yaml/v1/docker.dev.application.yaml`.
+- `config/yaml/v1/docker.dev.application.example.yaml` → `config/yaml/v1/docker.dev.application.yaml`

-Repeat this for the following files:

 - `test.application.yaml`
 - `docker.staging.application.yaml`
 - `docker.prod.application.yaml`

 ## API Endpoints

-The API will be available at the following URLs:
+The API is available at the following URLs:
 - `http://localhost:8080/api/posts`
 - `http://localhost:8080/api/users`

-You can find all possible API requests/URLs when you launch the project in your server terminal.
+For a complete list of available API requests/URLs, check the server terminal upon launching the project.

 ## Build and Run

-To build the project, you can use one of the following commands:
+To build the project, use one of the following commands:
 - `make build` (shortcut command from Makefile)
 - `docker-compose build` (full command)

-After building, run the project using:
+To run the project, choose from:
 - `make up` (for Docker environment)
 - `make local` (for local environment)

-To run the server, ensure you have Docker and Docker Compose installed.
+Make sure Docker and Docker Compose are installed.

 ## Stop Docker Compose Services

 To stop the services, use:
 - `make down` (shortcut command from Makefile)
 - `docker-compose down` (full command)

+## License

+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+You are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material

+The above rights are granted under the following terms:
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- **NonCommercial** — You may not use the material for commercial purposes.

+**Note**: This license does not grant you the rights to use the work for commercial purposes.
+For more details, visit the [Creative Commons License Deed](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Ways to Improve